 Apoorva Mandavilli, the internship coordinator at SHERP, is the director and executive editor of SFARI.org, the leading website for autism research news.
 She conceived and launched this website for The Simons Foundation, the largest non-governmental source of funding for autism research.
 Prior to that, she was senior news editor of the prominent biomedical journal Nature Medicine, During her stint there, she reported on the ground in Asia, Africa, Europe and the U.S., primarily about infectious diseases and neuroscience, and wrote an opinion column for Nature’s news website.
 She has also worked as U.S. news editor of the online publication BioMedNet News, as health editor for the New York Times-owned website About.com, as a reporter for a weekly newspaper, and has dabbled in radio journalism.
 She has an M.S. in biochemistry from the University of Wisconsin-Madison and graduated from SHERP in 1999.
 Her work has been featured in a variety of media outlets, including Nature, Discover, Technology Review, Women's Health, O, The Oprah Magazine and National Public Radio's Science Friday.

 Ivan Oransky, MD has taught medical reporting in the Science, Health and Environmental Reporting Program since 2002.
-He is executive editor of Reuters Health.
-Previously, he was managing editor, online, at Scientific American, where he oversaw dramatic growth in website traffic and engagement.
+He is vice president and global editorial director of MedPage Today, co-founder of Retraction Watch, and founder of Embargo Watch.
+Previously, he was executive editor of Reuters Health and managing editor, online, at Scientific American.
 From 2002 to 2008, he was at The Scientist, first as web editorial director and then as deputy editor.
 Under his leadership, the editorial team of The Scientist won numerous awards, including the 2008 American Society of Business Publication Editors' Magazine of the Year and Gold Eddie Awards for science magazines from FOLIO in consecutive years.
 He has also served as founding editor in chief of Praxis Post, an online magazine of medicine and culture which was a finalist for the 2001 Online News Association Award for General Excellence in its first year of publication.
 Oransky is the author or co-author of four books, including The Common Symptom Answer Guide (McGraw-Hill, 2004), and has written for numerous publications including the Boston Globe, The Lancet, The New Republic, and the Wall Street Journal Online.
 He received his BA at Harvard and his MD from NYU, and completed an internship at Yale.
 During medical school, he was co-editor-in-chief of the student section of the Journal of the American Medical Association.
-He has served on the board of directors of the Association of Health Care Journalists since 2002, and as AHCJ treasurer since 2009.
-Ivan also holds an appointment at NYU Medical School as Clinical Assistant Professor of Medicine, and has taught at the City University of New York's Graduate School of Journalism.
+He has served on the board of directors of the Association of Health Care Journalists since 2002, as AHCJ treasurer from 2009 until 2013, and as vice president since 2013.
+A 2012 TEDMED speaker, Ivan also holds an appointment at NYU Medical School as Clinical Assistant Professor of Medicine, and has taught at the City University of New York's Graduate School of Journalism.

 Kevin Quealy co-teaches the data journalism class at SHERP.
 A graphics editor at the New York Times since 2008, he has also worked at the Philadelphia Inquirer and the St. Louis Post-Dispatch newspapers, and was a Peace Corps volunteer in South Africa from 2004 to 2006, working as a teacher and in curriculum implementation.
 He has a master's from the Missouri School of Journalism and a B.A. in physics